 You may become aware before a deadline that you will need to submit your work late, because of illness or another urgent cause.
 If you do, you should ask your college (or, if a non-matriculated student, your department) to apply to the Proctors for the late submission to be excused in advance.
 You will need to provide evidence, such as a letter from your doctor.
 An extended deadline will be set if your application is granted.
-Extension requests should be for relatively short periods of time.
+Extension requests should be for relatively short periods of time and no more than 12 weeks for a single assessment.
 If you think you will be unable to work for a very long time, you should speak to your college about making other arrangements to postpone your studies.